Ministry of Manpower had announced that in 2019 we will be having 11 public holidays, 3 of which falls on a Sunday.

 You know what that means?
 Off-in-lieu on Monday!
 Woohoo, an extended weekend!

-With these 11 public holidays that was graciously bestowed upon us, we multiplied that 11 days to 48 days of NO WORK!
+With these 11 public holidays that was graciously bestowed upon us, we expanded the 11 days to 48 DAYS OF NO WORK!

 *Save this for you to refer to while booking your annual leave!

 |April / May||27 April - 5 May||4 days|

 |December||21 - 29 December||4 days|